viswatejaGIT/AlgoLab/README.md

 # AlgoLab - ML Model Comparison Platform

+AlgoLab is like a smart assistant that helps you find the best way to predict things from your data.
+You simply upload your Excel or CSV file, and it automatically tests 5 different prediction methods to tell you which one works best.
+It's like having 5 different experts analyze your data and then showing you which expert gives the most accurate predictions.

-A comprehensive machine learning model comparison tool built with Streamlit that allows users to compare 5 top ML algorithms across classification and regression tasks.
+its comprehensive machine learning model comparison tool built with Streamlit that allows users to compare 5 top ML algorithms across classification and regression tasks.
+This can be a helping tool for data scientist.

 ## Features